Victoria Monét: 2019–present: Jaguar and Jaguar II

 In late 2019, Monét released the single "Ass Like That".
 The song served as the lead single to her upcoming debut project.
 In early 2020, Monét released the single "Moment" followed by the promotional single "Dive".
 Monét was announced as Apple Music's Up Next artist in February 2020.
 On June 19, Monét released the single "Experience" with Khalid and SG Lewis and announced her debut project, Jaguar.
 In an interview with Apple Music, Monét disclosed that Jaguar will be released in three separate parts which will eventually come together to form her debut studio album.
 Part one of Jaguar was released on August 7.
 On October 4, Monét released the song "Politics" exclusively on SoundCloud, leaving a portion of the song fully instrumental, so listeners could add their own feature verse to the song.
 On October 8, Monét released a remix of the Jaguar track "Touch Me" featuring American singer-songwriter Kehlani.
 In December 2020, Monét released a holiday instrumental edition of Jaguar called A Jaguar Christmas: The Orchestral Arrangements.

-On February 1, 2021 Monét released the single "F.U.C.K." along with a western-themed music video.
-She released another single "Coastin'" on August 5, 2021 and a music video was released starring Rickey Thompson.
-In June 2022, Monét performed "Coastin'" at the 22nd BET Awards pre-show and announced she was working on a follow-up project to her previous EP titled Jaguar II.
+On February 1, 2021, Monét released the single "F.U.C.K." along with a western-themed music video.
+On August 5, 2021, she released another single "Coastin" and a music video was released starring Rickey Thompson.
+In June 2022, Monét performed "Coastin" at the 22nd BET Awards pre-show and announced she was working on a follow-up project to her previous EP titled Jaguar II.

+On March 24, 2023, Monét released the track "Smoke" featuring Lucky Daye, as her first new single since 2021.
+"Smoke" was followed by the singles "Party Girls" (featuring Buju Banton) and "On My Mama", released on May 10 and June 16, respectively.
+A dancehall remix of "Party Girls" (additionally featuring Michaël Brun) was released on May 26.
+In July 2023, Monét was featured on the cover of the 125th edition of Clash.

 Songwriting

 Monét has a long history of writing songs for other artists.
 In 2010, she helped pen "I Hate That You Love Me" by Diddy Dirty Money and went on to co-write songs such as "Be Alright", "Let Me Love You", "Thank U, Next", and "Monopoly" (featuring Monét) by Ariana Grande; "Memories Back Then" by T.I., B.o.B and Kendrick Lamar; "Drunk Texting" by Chris Brown; "Everlasting Love", "Them Girls Be Like", "Reflection", "We Know", and "No Way" by Fifth Harmony; "You Wouldn't Understand" by Nas; "Sin City" by GOOD Music; "Visual Love" by Chrisette Michele; "Live on Tonight" by T.I.; "Do It" by Chloe x Halle; "Rather Be" by Brandy; as well as "Ice Cream" by Blackpink and Selena Gomez.

-For her work with Grande she was nominated for two awards at the 62nd Annual Grammy Awards, Record of the Year for "7 Rings" and Album of the Year" for Thank U, Next.
-The following year she was nominated in the Best R&B Song category for co-writing Chloe x Halle's single "Do It."
+For her work with Grande she was nominated for two awards at the 62nd Annual Grammy Awards, Record of the Year for "7 Rings" and Album of the Year for Thank U, Next.
+The following year she was nominated in the Best R&B Song category for co-writing Chloe x Halle's single "Do It".